API Reference

 Execute a registered pipeline against a holon’s interiors.

-Merges the holon’s interior graphs, runs each step in declared order (transform first, then inline CONSTRUCT if present), and optionally stores the result as a named graph registered as a projection layer.
+Governed projection: merges the holon’s interior graphs, runs each step of the referenced ProjectionPipelineSpec in declared order (Python transform first, then inline CONSTRUCT if present), and optionally stores the result as a named graph registered as a projection layer.
+Records a full prov:Activity in the holon’s context graph with transform versions, host metadata, and timing.

 Return type: